torcolvin/couchbase-lite-wiki/Replication-Protocol.md

 | -------------------- | ------------------------------------------------------------ |
 | Body | A JSON array of checkpoint values |

 The values in the response array will be ordered according to the order in the request message.
-There are two special entries in this case, however:
+Their interpretation is:

+- A non-empty object is a saved checkpoint, plus the added property `_rev` whose value is the revision ID.
-- An entry which is an empty dictionary (`{}`) means that there is no existing checkpoint for the given client ID.
+- An empty object (`{}`) means that there is no existing checkpoint for the given client ID.
-- An entry which is `null` means that the collection does not exist in the remote, and the replication SHOULD NOT proceed.
+- `null` means that the collection does not exist in the remote, and the replication SHOULD NOT proceed.

 #### `setCheckpoint`